ASeriousMister/DiceTracker.py/README.md

 ### Utilization
 User simply has to provide answers to the prompted questions.
-At the end, the tool will show private keys and public addresses and, if wanted, generates a printable paper wallet.
+At the end, the tool will show private keys and public addresses and, if wanted, generates a printable paper wallet in the PaperWallet directory.
-These information are not stored anywhere, so make sure to backup them before sharing addresses or receiving transactions.
+If user does not want to generate the printable paper wallet, keys are not stored anywhere.
 QrCodes of the information can also be obtained with tools like qrencode.

 ### Example keys